Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Simon Migliano

 Simon Migliano is a recognized world expert in VPNs.
-He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
+He's tested hundreds of apps and his research has been featured on the BBC, The New York Times, and more.
 Read full bio

-Virtual Private Network (VPN) services are often incompatible with routers, or they require a long, complicated setup process to work properly.
+VPN services are often incompatible with routers, or they require a long, complicated setup process to work properly.

-Even if your VPN does offer router support, it may not be compatible with your particular router model.
+Even if your VPN does offer router support, it still may not be compatible with your particular router model.

 Summary: The Best VPNs for Routers